isomerpages/moh-bioethics/publications/press-releases/_posts/2024-05-27-post-Ethical, Legal, and Social Issues in Human Nuclear Genome Editing.md

 from <strong>3 June 2024 to 13 August 2024 </strong>and the consultation
 paper can be accessed from <a href="https://www.bioethics-singapore.gov.sg" rel="noopener noreferrer nofollow" target="_blank">BAC website</a> or <a href="https://www.reach.gov.sg" rel="noopener noreferrer nofollow" target="_blank">REACH Portal</a>.&nbsp;</p>
 <h3><strong>Ethical Challenges of HNGE applications in biomedical and clinical research, and healthcare</strong></h3>
 <p>2.
-In recent years advances in HNGE technologies have resulted in the
+In recent years, advances in HNGE technologies have resulted in the
 discovery of more precise tools that hold great promise in advancing human biomedical research and clinical translation, with the potential to improve human health.
 HNGE technologies in human biomedical research have facilitated